This article was revised, with an eye to self-criticism, on August 24, 2019.

 On a related topic, there has been critical assessment of ideas like Latin American dependency theory, and other comments.
 This brings me to a set of comments on Reddit’s forum, /r/communism.
 In the first, by yours truly, it is noted that the Venezuelan communists have “concurred with supporting Maduro as part of a unity effort even as they retain their criticisms…which is valid without question.”
 I also wrote at the time their criticism that “the crisis of the exhausted capitalist dependent and rentier accumulation model of Venezuela” has become worse, leading to a “growing impoverishment in the living and working conditions of the popular and working masses of the city and the countryside,” noting that “progressive-reformist projects that have taken place in Venezuela and other Latin American countries since the beginning of this century” are not directed by “genuinely revolutionary organizations, [meaning that they] lack the necessary class content to go beyond social assistance measures.”
 It was also noted that they criticized the Petro’s development in Venezuela.
 In the second, I reprinted a statement from the PCV noting that they support Maduro but with reservations and criticisms, as it justified.

-On this note, I conclude this section and believe that in the days and years to come, the relationship between Juche Korea and Venezuela will remain strong, creating an inter-dependent relationship opposing imperialist aggression and pushing for socialist ideals.
+On this note, I conclude this section and believe that in the days and years to come, the relationship between the DPRK and Venezuela will remain strong, creating an inter-dependent relationship opposing imperialist aggression.

 María Gabriela Díaz, “North Korean Embassy in Venezuela Signals Two Peas in a Pod,” PanAM Post, Jun 26, 2014; East-West Center and the National Committee on North Korea (NCNK), “North Korea in the World: North Korea’s External Relations,” accessed Mar 18, 2018.